Denis21800/PSSNet/README.md

 The features subdirectory will be formed containing preprocessed files for model training.

-o start the model training process, you need to execute the command:
+To start the model training process, you need to execute the command:

 **$python trainer.py**